BeeKeeperAI/bk-dataset-encryption-utility/README.md

 - Always keep your Content Encrpytion Key (CEK) secure and do not share it.
 - Always validate you have effectively uploaded encrypted files

+## Disclaimer

+This utility is provided as-is with no guarantees or warranties regarding its use or performance.
+Use it at your own risk.
+Please make sure you understand how to handle encryption keys securely before using this tool.